destaMo/Scrum-Notes/content/qa/03_middle.md

 ### 📝 Katas

-- Tell me what are some solutions of imperfect process, based on case studies described in the document.
-Maybe you have other ideas how to solve those problems?
+- What are some solutions to the imperfect process, based on case studies described in the document.
+How to solve those problems?

 ---